vlayer-xyz/vlayer/book/src/appendix/api.md

 # v_call
-`v_call` is the core endpoint that vlayer provides, with following format request:
+`v_call` is the core endpoint that vlayer provides, with the following format request:

 ```json
  {